One-Nexus/Synergy/README.md

 ##### Parameter - `set`

-If this parameter is passed as a truthy value, the method will set a new component on the selected element instead of returning the existance of one.
+If this parameter is passed as either `set` or `unset`, the component will either be set or unset on the target element.

 ##### Examples